mcnerthney/gdServer/README.md

     ];

 Runtime support for creating css/html urls based on product, target, language, and theme.
 Also support caching that expires on version change.

 Each applet has it's own copy of gdClient.
+We don't rebuild all applets when we create a new version of the /gdClient code.
 Use CDN for angular, jquery, and fonts caching.

 Deploy all applets to .net/static pages.

     cp /:applet/bin .net/static/applet/:applet

 Deploy applets' index page to .net view.
 Add these index views to .csproj.
-The .net web view router loaded the path's index pages.
-For exampe /view/applet

     cp /:applet/bin/index.html .net/view/:applet/index.html,

-We don't have to release all the applet, when we release a new version of the /gdClient code.
+The .net web view router loads the applet's index pages.
+For example, the path /view/appletNecktieDashboard/Double-Windsor/video responds with the /view/appletNeckTieDashboard/index.html file.

 # Version numbering scheme